Shape Shift with Me

-Shape Shift with Me is the seventh studio album by American punk rock band Against Me!, released on September 16, 2016 on Total Treble Music and Xtra Mile.
+Shape Shift with Me is the seventh and currently final studio album by American punk rock band Against Me! before entering an indefinite hiatus.
+It was released on September 16, 2016 on Total Treble Music and Xtra Mile.
 The title is a lyric from the song "Norse Truth", which appears as track 10.
 Shape Shift with Me features a shift in vocal style on many of its songs, with Grace hailed for a more spoken word-like structure in her singing on songs such as "12:03", "333" and "Norse Truth".

 No non-promotional singles have been released from the album.
 However, both of the B-sides recorded for the album, as identified from the band's publishing catalogue, "Stabitha Christie" and "First High of the Morning", were released on a 7" single to mark Record Store Day 2017.
 It is the group's only studio album recorded with bass player Inge Johansson.